Zeekk3n/Andrey.github.io/_posts/2023-04-04-interviewL-flash.md

 How do you troubleshoot network connectivity issues in Linux?

-Answer: There are several steps to troubleshoot network connectivity issues in Linux.
+A/s: There are several steps to troubleshoot network connectivity issues in Linux.
 Firstly, you can check if the network interface is up and running using the ifconfig command.
 Then, you can check if the correct IP address and subnet mask are configured using the ip command.
 Additionally, you can use the ping command to check if you can reach other hosts on the network.
 Finally, you can use the netstat command to check the status of active network connections.

 How do you configure and manage network routing in Linux?